alx741/yesod.vim/README.md

 While in a `hamlet`, `julius` or `lucius` file you can use any of those commands or default mappings to easily jump to the corresponding file.

+### Touch files `ghT`

+Whenever you add a new static file (like an image) to `static/` or modify a file that depends on template Haskell generation use `ghT` to touch those, so they are re-built.

 ## Configuration